sifive/freedom-e-sdk/README.md

     - Demonstrates how to register a handler for and trigger a timer interrupt
   - local-interrupt
     - Demonstrates how to register a handler for and trigger a local interrupt
+  - example-pmp
+    - Demonstrates how to configure a Physical Memory Protection (PMP) region

 #### (Deprecated) Legacy Freedom E SDK Library ####